DeWitt46/Simulation_Techniques_Exam/README.md

 ## Description

-The two directories are independent one from each other.
+The three directories are independent one from each other.

-The Pythia folder contains two sub-folders.
+The Pythia directory contains two sub-folders.
 - "exam_data" contains data of the simulations I did and ROOT macro to plot the histograms;
 - "build" contains all the code needed for the simulation of both p-p and Pb-Pb collisions.

--
-The geant4 folder contains three sub-folders.
+The geant4 directory contains three sub-folders.
 - "exam_data" contains data of the simulations I did and ROOT macro to plot the histograms;
 - "PbWO4" contains all the code needed for the simulation of the PbWO4 calorimeter;
 - "NaI" contains all the code needed for the simulation of the NaI calorimeter.
 The last two are very very similar, since the only difference is the material.

+The img directory contains the plots produced.

 ## Usage